Joseworks/Alice/README.md

 * If you're not using OpenID you're a chump
 * Hacking code is the easiest way to customize something

-**URL path prefix**

-Enki can run your blog with a URL path prefix.
-For example, you can run it at example.com/*blog* instead of blog.example.com.
-You can do so with the RAILS_RELATIVE_URL_ROOT environment variable, set either before starting the server or in config/application.rb before Enki::Application.
-Uncommenting this line in config/application.rb will enable this behavior in all environments:

-<pre><code>ENV['RAILS_RELATIVE_URL_ROOT'] = '/blog'</code></pre>

 **Compatibility**

 Uses Ruby 1.9.3 or newer and Rails 4.
 Runs on MySQL or Postgres.
 Works on heroku.
-)

 **Contributors, these guys rock**